-As Christians, it is important for us to understand why God gifted us with salvation?
-Understanding the purpose for your salvation will help motivate you to faithfully and obediently follow Jesus without turning back.
+As Christians, it’s important for us to understand why God gifted us with salvation?
+Understanding the purpose for your salvation will help motivate you to follow Jesus faithfully and obediently.

 - Was salvation simply so I could receive eternal life and carry on living the way I want?